 Do You Have a Horseshoe Hair Loss Pattern?

-The major difference between a maturing hairline and the first signs of male pattern baldness one is how far back the front of the hair has moved.
+The major difference between a maturing hairline and the first signs of male pattern baldness is how far back the front of the hairline has moved.
 While the hairline can appear to move quite drastically with a maturing hairline, the difference will be seen in the shape.

 With a receding hairline, there’s a tell-tale horseshoe hair loss pattern.
 This means the hairs on the temple recede much more than the hairs on the forehead.
 It creates an M-shape, or horseshoe look.